aak1247/autoHotkeyConfig/README.md

 # Introduction

-It's a script which enable you use hot-area in windows just like the way you use it in ubuntu or osx
+It's a script which enable you use hot corner in windows just like the way you use it in ubuntu or osx

 # Usage

 ## AutoHotkey
 [download](https://www.autohotkey.com/download/)

 [document](https://www.autohotkey.com/docs/AutoHotkey.htm)

 ## install